The Forrester Wave Methodology

 Citations

-For information about citations, download the Forrester Wave™ Citation Guidelines.
+For information about citations, access the Forrester Wave™ Citation Guidelines.

 Executive Summary

 The Forrester Wave uses a transparent methodology to compare the players in a software, hardware, or services market so our clients can make well-informed purchasing decisions.
-The Forrester Wave offers two major benefits to clients: our detailed analysis of vendors’ products and services, based on transparent criteria, and an Excel spreadsheet that allows clients to easily compare products and develop custom shortlists according to their own requirements.
+The Forrester Wave offers two major benefits to clients: our detailed analysis of vendors’ products and services, based on transparent criteria, and an interactive experience that allows clients to customize Forrester’s evaluation findings to their unique business needs.
 We evaluate products that are generally available no later than the time of the Wave questionnaire due date.

-In order to treat all vendors equally, a Forrester analyst will decline client engagement (e.g., inquiries, advisory, etc.) if the client is a vendor that the analyst is currently evaluating in a Wave, and if the engagement pertains to the same market.
+In order to treat all vendors equally, a Forrester analyst will decline client engagement (e.g., inquiries, advisory, etc.) if the client is a vendor that the analyst is currently evaluating in a Wave and if the engagement pertains to the same market.
+This policy applies from the Wave kickoff through the publication date.

 Participants In The Forrester Wave Process